zlatkomq/estimation-tool-chunker/README.md

 endpoint.
 If you're running locally with the example command, this will be `http://localhost:8080/docs`.

-There are two main methods to parse documenta that take the data on two different formats.
+There are two main methods to parse documents that take the data on two different formats.
 You can use the `/parse/url` to parse a document from a download link.
-You can call it like this using `curl` from the command line:
+To call it with `curl` from the command line:

 ```sh
 curl -X 'POST' \